Didi Barrett

-Didi Barrett is a Democratic member of the New York State Assembly representing Assembly District 106, which includes parts of Dutchess and Columbia Counties.
+Didi Barrett is an American politician serving as a Democratic member of the New York State Assembly representing Assembly District 106, which includes parts of Dutchess and Columbia Counties.

+Career

 Barrett was elected to the Assembly on March 20, 2012, after a special election to succeed Marcus Molinaro.
 She serves on the board of the North East Dutchess Fund of the Berkshire Taconic Community Foundation, and is a trustee of the Anderson Foundation for Autism.
 She is also a founding chairwoman of Girls Incorporated of NYC, and a former board member of NARAL Pro-Choice New York.
 She is a trustee emeritus of the American Folk Art Museum.

+As of July 2025, Barrett is chairperson of the New York State Assembly Standing Committee on Energy.
+She is also a member of the Committee on Environmental Conservation.
+As such, she has crucial authority over New York energy law.

+Elections

 In November 2012, Barrett won re-election in the newly created 106th district seat with 54.3% of the vote.
 She was re-elected with 50.8% of the vote in November 2014, 55.85% of the vote in November 2016, and 55.4% of the vote in November 2018, and she once again won reelection in 2020.